astropy/astropy/docs/modeling/units.rst

 The `astropy.modeling` package includes partial support for the use of units and quantities in model parameters, models, and during fitting.
 At this time, most of the built-in models support units with a few exceptions.
-The models that do not support units are listed below:
+The models that do **NOT** support units are listed below:

 **Functional Models:** *Multiply, RedshiftScaleFactor, Planar2D, Delta1D, Delta2D*